jackeichen/pydiskcmd/README.md

 usage: pynvme <command> [<device>] [<args>]

-The '<device>' may be either an NVMe character device (ex: /dev/nvme0) or an nvme block device (ex: /dev/nvme0n1).
+The '<device>' may be either an NVMe character device (ex: /dev/nvme0) or an nvme block device (ex: /dev/nvme0n1) in Linux, while PhysicalDrive<X> in Windows.

 The following are all implemented sub-commands: list                  List all NVMe devices and namespaces on machine